-Landlords must have gas appliances, including boilers, fires and stoves serviced annually, as required by law.
-And though it’s not law, energy companies also recommend that homeowners have the appliances serviced every year.
+Landlords must have gas appliances, including boilers, fires and stoves, serviced annually, as required by law.
+And though it’s not law, energy companies also recommend that homeowners have their appliances serviced yearly.
 Along with servicing, gas engineers fix broken appliances and attend emergency callouts.
 All of which will be necessary for as long as these gas appliances exist.

 “Where many trades seem to see a constant stream of new talent, the heating industry is one that is likely to suffer if we fail to address the issues surrounding a retiring workforce and attracting new recruits to take up the mantle.”

 As the gas industry moves towards a greener future, people may be put off a career as a gas engineer for fear of a lack of steady work, but the numbers speak for themselves.
-Gas engineers will be in demand for as long as people have gas appliances in their homes, and that looks to be the case for many years to come.
+Gas engineers will be in demand for as long as people have gas appliances in their homes, which looks to be the case for many years.